Art-A-Hack/art-a-hack.github.io/app/_posts/2015-06-29-final-week-of-hacking.markdown

 ---
-layout    : post
+title : Final Week of Hacking
-title     : "Final Week of Hacking" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2015-week-4.jpg
+image : /images/og/2015-week-4.jpg
 ---
 For Week 4 of Art-A-Hack we were hosted by Microsoft in their sparkling offices opposite the Port Authority bus station in Times Square.